Skip to main content

 Reading Rasters: ArcPy vs Rasterio

-Rasterio reads rasters directly into NumPy arrays, enabling vectorised processing that's 5-20x faster than arcpy.sa Map Algebra.
-The key difference: ArcPy wraps rasters in proprietary objects, while Rasterio exposes raw NumPy arrays for standard scientific Python operations.
+Rasterio reads rasters into NumPy arrays, which may fit vectorised processing.
+The key difference is the data and validation boundary: ArcPy provides proprietary raster and analyst capabilities, while Rasterio exposes arrays and GDAL-backed I/O for standard scientific Python operations.

 PATTERN: READ RASTER